Quantifying Membership Privacy via Information Leakage

 i.e., the information leaked to the output of a single query is upper bounded by the smallest of the information leaked through the training and the information leaked through the aggregation mechanism.

-As we can make no assumptions about the privacy of the training process, we now turn to evaluating the information leaked through the aggregation mechanism.
-Let ${\delta_j = (0, \ldots, 0, 1, 0, \ldots, 0)}$ be a sequence with all components equal to $0$, except for the $j$th component which equals $1$.
+As we do not want to make any assumptions about how privately the teachers are trained, we now turn to evaluating the information leaked through the aggregation mechanism.
+Let ${\delta_j = (0, \ldots, 0, 1, 0, \ldots, 0)}$ be a sequence with all elements equal to $0$, except for the $j$th element which equals $1$.
 We will use $\delta_j$ to represent a single vote for class $j$.
 Then, we have

 where~\eqref{eq:aggr_leakage_p1} follows from~\eqref{eq:cml3}, and~\eqref{eq:aggr_leakage_p2} follows from the fact that the probability of outputting class $j$ is maximized when the last vote (i.e., the vote of the teacher whose training partition includes $D^*$) is placed for class $j$.